Haldhardwivedi/Blog/README.md

 # Blog
-to run the application locally clone the repo then run node app.js
+to run the application locally clone the repo and then run node app.js

 ## Login :